MrArtym/Image-Hosting-Database-Website/README.md

 # Image-Hosting-Database-Website
 An education package for teaching dynamic webpages: HTML, CSS, and PHP scripts calling MYSQL.
 The overall project is an image uploading website.
-The project works with XAMPP and is designed for Alberta grade 12 Computer Science.
+The project works with XAMPP (or MAMP if you prefer) and is designed for Alberta grade 12 Computer Science.

 ---